digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-51.md

 * Been sick for almost 2 weeks.. still running a fever, headache and more.
 * Discussed state transfer from executing co-simulation to new co-simulation. with Henrik Ejersbo.
 Follow-up meeting is scheduled.
 * Planned a lot of hand-over meetings, but carried out very few.
+* Desktop Robotti guys is very very close to automated and containerized deployments!
+Great job!

 ## Sub-projects status